citp/privacy-policy-historical/d/di/dis/discoveramerica.com.md

-> *The following text is extracted and transformed from the discoveramerica.com privacy policy that was archived on 2015-09-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150909191439id_/http%3A//www.discoveramerica.com/usa/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the discoveramerica.com privacy policy that was archived on 2016-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160621144614id_/http%3A//www.visittheusa.com/usa/privacy-policy.aspx) for the most accurate reproduction.*

-# Privacy Policy | Discover America
+# Privacy Policy | Visit The USA

 The Corporation for Travel Promotion d/b/a BrandUSA, Inc.

 ## **Privacy Policy and Practices**

-This statement outlines the policies and practices of the Corporation for Travel Promotion doing business as BrandUSA regarding the collection and use of your personal information from your visit to our website, DiscoverAmerica.com (the ‘website’).
+This statement outlines the policies and practices of the Corporation for Travel Promotion doing business as BrandUSA regarding the collection and use of your personal information from your visit to our website, VisitTheUSA.com (the ‘website’).
 It includes our policies for the Brand USA guests, Site visitors, affiliates, members and non-members.
 If after reviewing our privacy policy you have any questions or concerns please send an email to: [webadministrator@thebrandusa.com](mailto:webadministrator@thebrandusa.com) or send a letter to the following address.
 We welcome your recommendations, suggestions and feedback.

 Brand USA
 1725 Eye (I) Street, NW, Suite 800